MystenLabs/sui/doc/in-progress/custom-upgrade-policy.md

 The `UpgradeCap` is the central type responsible for coordinating package upgrades.
 It is created during package publishing and updated during upgrades.
-The owner of this object has permissions to:
+The owner of this object has permission to:

 - Change the compatibility requirements for future upgrades.
 - Authorize future upgrades.